Setup Guide & Installation

 - Power supply for modem/router

-- Active NBN Network Termination Device (NTD) or Fixed Wireless Outdoor Unit (supplied by NBN)
+- Active NBN Network Termination Device or Fixed Wireless equipment supplied by NBN

 2. Physical Connection

-- For Fixed Wireless: The NTD is usually a small box connected to the outdoor antenna unit.
+- Locate the NBN NTD: for FTTP this is usually a white box inside the premises.
+For Fixed Wireless it is usually a small box connected to the outdoor antenna unit.

-- Wait 2–3 minutes for the device to boot.
+- Power up the modem/router: connect power and wait 2-3 minutes for the device to boot.

 3. Modem/Router Configuration